mcannon068nw/python-dgidb/README.md

 # python-dgidb
-Python API for accessing DGIdb database.
+Python API for accessing a locally hosted DGIdb database.
 Currently supported searches will return individual interaction data for drugs or genes, category annotations for genes, or information for drugs.

 ## Using python-dgidb:
 python-dgidb must be imported first: